learntheropes/btcpay-booking/README.md

 - Unbanked and sanctioned: you are unbanked, or you live in a country that has not easy access to popular payment processors like Stripe, because your country is unsupported or even sanctioned.
 - Emerging markets: you want to expand your virtual service business to emerging markets like LATAM and Africa and you lack of a reliable payment gateway.

-## Payment methods, fees, limit per payment, development status
+## Payment methods, fees, limit per payment.
 - Bitcoin: onchain and lightning network, no fee.
-No limit.
-Fully implemented.
+No amount limit.
-- Crypto: all the currencies supported by [SideShift](https://sideshift.ai/eth/btc), unclear fee, probably between 0.5% and 1% paid by the buyer.
-No limit.
-Not implemented yet but planned.
+- Crypto: all the currencies supported by [SideShift](https://sideshift.ai), unclear fee, probably between 0.5% and 1% paid by the buyer.
+No amount limit.
 - Fiat: All the currencies and local payment methods supported by [Peach Bitcoin](https://peachbitcoin.com) as listed [here](https://api.peachbitcoin.com/v1/info), the fee is set by the merchant and paid by the buyer. realistically, to find a match it should be between 2 and 5%, plus 2% Peach fee.
-1000 CHF (or equivalent in other currency) limit for each payment and 100.000 CHF yearly from the same buyer.
-Under current implementation.
+1000 CHF (or equivalent in other currency) amount limit for each payment.

 ## Setup
 1. Clone the repo.